TySamurai97/markdown-cv/index.md

 `– present`
 Developed and enhanced VOLCKER, a financial data processing and reporting project required by the compliance department.
+<br> Implemented factor adjustment in adjustment service which is based on Scala futures and validations, also performed behaviour driven testing with Cucumber.
-<br> Enhanced the trade signoff desktop application based on .net.
+<br> Enhanced the trade signoff desktop application called 3RS based on .net framework.
-<br> Developed multiple workflows for processing and reporting of financial data warehouse applications.
+<br> Developed multiple ETL workflows for processing and reporting of financial data warehouse with the help of Python and SQL.
-<br> Scripted python processes for Automation of complex trading calculations performed by
+<br> Scripted python processes for Automation of complex trading calculations performed by financial controllers.
-financial controllers.
-<br> Cleared one of the tech-debt jira on the conversion of one of the fast-changing dimension(PSK id used
-to uniquely identify trade positions in detailed sub-ledger) to slow changing dimension in the financial data warehouse.

 __ACCOLITE SOFTWARE (Internship)__
 `4 Feb 2019`